B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## TODO List

-* Test if items used by me as evolution stones that aren't the already existing evolution stones (I use metal coats, dragon scales, etc as evolution stones for some evos) can actually be used in menu on Pokemon, or if the option just isn't there as I suspect.
-* Test new evolutions out.
+* Test all added evos.
 Test new item locations and unlocks (main pokemart, fossils in the goldenrock department store, etc.)
 * Test expanded fossil revival options in Pewter city
 * Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
 * Work on more species & learnsets that I haven't fully constructed (porygon line(s), fossil species, seviper etc)